kaltura/DeveloperPortalDocs/documentation/Media-Ingest-and-Preperation/schedulingAPI.md

 title: Kaltura's Scheduling API Service
 ---

-Kaltura's Scheduling service enables partner devices to use an iCal file, managed by Kaltura, to schedule events for each device, and to use information from those events to ingest recorded content back to Kaltura with additional metadata.
+Kaltura's Scheduling service enables partner devices to schedule events for each device, and to use information from those events to ingest recorded content back to Kaltura with additional metadata.
 This provides the option of managing automated recording schedules for organizations such as educational institutions.

 The automated recording schedule is managed through Kaltura's solution and through the recording itself (via partners).
 The interface used between Kaltura and the partner devices is iCal.
 This service provides backend support for calendar definition, including importing and exporting using the iCal standard.